indraneelrp/CompRAG/README.md

 # CompRAG
-Comp is for COMPrehension and COMPosition: Retrieval that comprehends source text with composition &amp; graph methods
+Comp is for COMPrehension and COMPosition: Retrieval that comprehends any source text with composition and graph methods.